-Analysis and design of bridge structures based on load resistance factor design in accordance with AASHTO and WADOT bridge design specifications.
-Topics include load-resistant factors and parameters; new live-load system and application; flexural analysis and design; modified compression field theory in shear and torsion design, strut and tie analysis and design for disturbed region, fatigue and fracture problems in steel bridge and substructure design.
+Analysis and design of bridge structures based on load resistance factor design in accordance with AASHTO and WSDOT bridge design specifications.
+Topics include load-resistant factors and parameters; new live-load system and application; flexural analysis and design; modified compression field theory in shear and torsion design, and strut and tie analysis and design for disturbed region; fatigue and fracture problems in steel bridge and substructure design.
 Focus on reinforced concrete deck and prestressed girder composite bridge structures.
 Design of steel girder bridge also introduced.
 Students will design and prepare structural drawings of a bridge.
 Course credit cannot be given to students who have taken CE475.
 Prerequisites CE 360, CE 440 or MCE 540, and MCE 533 or approval of instructor.
+A minimum grade of C- is required for all prerequisites.